floneum/floneum-site/kalosm_doc_src/en/guides/resource_augmented_generation.md

 ## Conclusion

-Resource augmented generation in Kalosm makes it possible for language models to generate responses based on up-to-date information from the real world.
-This guide has shown you how to implement resource augmented generation using the Kalosm library.
+Retrieval-augmented generation in Kalosm makes it possible for language models to generate responses based on up-to-date information from the real world.
+This guide has shown you how to implement retrieval-augmented generation using the Kalosm library.
 For more information, the reference documentation documents more details about: [Whisper](../reference/transcription.md), [DocumentTable](../reference/llms/context.md), and [Chat](../reference/llms/chat.md).